Inwerpsel/use-theme-editor/README.md

 - Better organizing of themes.
 - Personal editor settings that are applied regardless of which theme is being edited.
 - Fix frame click behavior setting not applied when navigating inside the iframe.
+- Check whether source maps can allow us to locate the exact line of each declaration.
+This makes the reasonable assumption that a CSS declaration will be on one line and the only thing on the line, regardless of the preprocessor "dialect".